 How Green Tea Eliminates Bacteria and Inflammation

-Because the polyphenols in green tea boost the immune system, our bodies fight infection more efficiently.
-While the body is primed to fight off disease, EGCG kills microbes directly, reduces dental plaque, and eliminates some viruses (even influenza).
+Because the polyphenols in green tea boost the immune system, they help our bodies fight infection more efficiently.
+While the body is primed to fight off disease, EGCG kills microbes directly, reduces dental plaque, and can even eliminate certain viruses (even influenza).

-Because bacteria (like gingivitis along with other gum diseases) are killed by green tea, daily use of it helps to keep your gums clean and healthy.
+Because green tea kills oral bacteria (like gingivitis and other gum diseases), daily use helps to keep your gums clean and healthy.
 But bacteria are only part of the story.
-Inflammation reduces the body's ability to combat disease and stay healthy.
+Inflammation reduces the body's ability to combat disease and stay fit.

 When the body is inflamed, it remains at higher risk of losing the fight against various diseases.

 However, using green tea daily helps keep both inflammation and oxidative stress down to more manageable levels.
-That means, with green tea, not only is gingivitis and influenza reduced, but many other inflammatory diseases are kept at bay as well.
+That means green tea doesn't just reduce not the risk of gingivitis and influenza, but it keeps many other inflammatory diseases at bay as well.

 Halitosis (Bad Breath)

 VCSs (volatile sulfuric compounds) often cause bad breath (halitosis).
-By reducing the amount of these VSCs produced in the mouth and saliva, we can mitigate it.
-Green tea has been shown to have a more immediate cleansing and deodorizing effect than even mint does.
+By reducing the amount of these VSCs produced in the mouth and saliva, we can mitigate odor.
+Green tea has been shown to have a more immediate cleansing and deodorizing effect than mint!

-However, since both green tea and mint work to clean and freshen the mouth, both are in our whitening toothpaste!
+However, since both green tea and mint work to clean and freshen the mouth, we include both in our Whitening Toothpaste!

-Green tea also keeps our teeth supported with strong bones.
+Green tea also keeps our teeth supported with solid bones.

-Certain cells (osteoclasts) break down bone in the body.
-This process is called bone resorption.
-We often think of it as bone loss.
+Specific cells (osteoclasts) break down bone in the body.
+This process is called bone resorption; we often think of it as bone loss.
 When these osteoclasts continue to develop and break down bones uninhibited, it eventually leads to osteoporosis and other issues.

-The polyphenols in green tea work against osteoclast production.
-They stop these cells from producing and also kill existing ones.
+The polyphenols in green tea work against osteoclast production, stopping these cells from producing and also killing existing ones.

 While teeth are not bones, they are supported by them.
-If that support fails, then the teeth will suffer as well (leading to tooth loss).
-Preventing bone resorption means keeping the teeth healthy.
-It happens by boosting the health of the entire mouth and, in turn, the rest of the body.
-That is more effective than only brushing the grime off.
+If that support fails, the teeth will suffer as well (leading to tooth loss).
+Preventing bone resorption is critical to healthy teeth, and maintaining strong teeth is essential to preventing bone resorption.
+Needless to say, a healthy mouth is a must-have for overall bodily health.

 The Cognitive Boost

-While keeping the bones supported and mouth healthy, green tea also sharpens the mind.
+In addition to keeping the bones supported and the mouth healthy, green tea also sharpens the mind.

-EGCG is a cognitive booster.
-It protects neurons and brain cells.
+EGCG is a cognitive booster; it protects neurons and brain cells.
 Studies suggest that EGCG may help slow the deterioration brought on by Parkinson's and Alzheimer's.
-Paired with an amino acid called L-theanine, it enhances focus and calms the nervous system.
-That means it’s also great for reducing stress.
+Paired with an amino acid called L-theanine, EGCG enhances focus and calms the nervous system, which means it's also great for reducing stress!